4.8 Star Rating

 Despite their misleading name, bed bugs can take up residence in many places besides your bed.
 These insects often will establish themselves all around your bedroom, generally within 20 feet of your bed itself.
 When you’re inspecting your home for bed bugs, you should pay extra attention to the following areas:

 Homeowners often have a lot of questions about bed bugs.
 There are a lot of myths about these pests, and it can often be startling to find out you have an infestation.
-Below, we’ve put together an FAQ for all your questions about bed bug treatment in Philadelphia.
+Below, we’ve put together an FAQ for all your questions about our services.
 If your question isn’t answered here, please contact us at 610-275-7378 to talk with one of our expert bed bug exterminators!

 A: Bed bugs are part of the Cimicidae family.
 They are small insects, with adults growing no larger than an apple seed.
 They are brown, oval-shaped and flat, becoming bloated and red-tinted after feeding.
-Bed bugs are nocturnal insects and feed when they are active.
+They are nocturnal insects and feed when they are active.
 They feast on warm-blooded hosts, with human blood being their primary choice.
-Bed bugs adapt easily to their surroundings and environment.
+They adapt easily to their surroundings and environment.

 A: The bed is the most likely place you’ll find bed bugs.
 You should begin your search at the mattress itself, inspecting the corners of bed seams along with the bed frames, headboards, bedding, and your box spring.
-Bed bugs will even hide in surrounding areas like furniture, behind peeling paint, wooden floorboards, alarm clocks, picture frames, and so on.
-In most cases, bed bugs have been documented hiding in crevices approximately 10-20 feet from where you sleep.
+They will even hide in surrounding areas like furniture, behind peeling paint, wooden floorboards, alarm clocks, picture frames, and so on.
+In most cases, these pests have been documented hiding in crevices approximately 10-20 feet from where you sleep.

 A: Bed bugs have two hollow tubes in their mouth that they inject into the skin during the initial bite.
 The first tube injects an anticoagulant anesthetic fluid that bed bugs use to keep the blood flowing, and the other tube is used to suck the blood of their host.
 A bed bug typically consumes blood for approximately five minutes before it returns to its sanctuary.
 Additionally, bed bugs will emerge at dusk to get their sustenance.

-A: Anti-itch cream can help ease the irritation caused by bed bug bites.
+A: Anti-itch cream can help ease the irritation caused by their bites.

-A: If you discover bed bugs, resist the urge to sleep on a couch or different bed.
+A: If you discover any of these bugs, resist the urge to sleep on a couch or different bed.
 Bed bugs will just follow you to the new location and spread out their numbers into the next room.
-Contact a professional for bed bug treatment in Philadelphia as soon as possible.
+Contact a professional for bed bug control as soon as possible.

 A: Some red flags that might indicate bed bugs are the following:

-PCT is proud to provide quality bed bug treatment in the Philadelphia area.
+PCT is proud to provide quality bed bug control services in Philly and the surrounding area.
 If you’re wondering if we service your city, check out our service areas below: